ubco-W2022T2-data301/project-group-group51/README.md

 ## Team Members

 - Person 1: Hello my name is Ken I am a 3rd year Computer science student.
-- Person 2: one sentence about you!
+- Person 2: My name is Max, I am a 3rd year Math and Economics student.
 - Person 3: one sentence about you!

 ## Images